The solar system is 25,000 light years from the center of our Mil... | Channels for Pearson+

 The solar system is 25,000 light years from the center of our Milky Way galaxy.
 One light year is the distance light travels in one year at a speed of 3.0 x 10⁸ m/s .
-Astronomers have determined that the solar system is orbiting the center of the galaxy at a speed of 230 km/s . (b) Our solar system was formed roughly 5 billion years ago.
-How many orbits has it completed?
+Astronomers have determined that the solar system is orbiting the center of the galaxy at a speed of 230 km/s . (d) Assume that the sun is a typical star with a typical mass.
+If galactic matter is made up of stars, approximately how many stars are in the center of the galaxy?

 Verified Solution